shephern/CS373/docs/index.md

 layout: home
 ---

-No css? and no url changing
+No css? and posts folder
 Listed links of all blogs: